 Public administration in Germany suffers from a shortage of young talent.
 According to a McKinsey study, this shortage will amount to 731.000 employees by 2030.
 At the same time, public authorities are often recognized as old fashioned regarding their work processes.
 Digitalizing public services could save costs, reduce waiting times and maintain a satisfactory service level even with a reduced number of employees.
-One burden to overcome is the administrative jargon which is often not intuitive to citizens.
+One hurdle to overcome is the administrative jargon which is often not intuitive to citizens.

 The automation of public and governmental services requires an user interface, where users can query their needs and the service provides all related relevant information.
 This can be quite challenging, since the user queries contain informal formulations of the customer needs, which may differ strongly from the administrative jargon.
-Thus, the automated service has to unterstand the meaning of the queries and translate them to administrative jargon.
+Thus, the automated service has to understand the meaning of the queries and translate them to administrative jargon.

 Receive news about Machine Learning and news around dida.